riceissa/riceissa.github.io/uw/resources.md

 - [What are the best colleges and universities for INTPs in the United States?](https://www.quora.com/What-are-the-best-colleges-and-universities-for-INTPs-in-the-United-States)

-- [How do I recruit people to join Quora at the University of Washington?](https://www.quora.com/How-do-I-recruit-people-to-join-Quora-at-the-University-of-Washington) (all the answers seem good)

 - [Alex K. Chen’s answer to Self-Improvement: What advice would you tell to your 12-year-old self if you could travel back in time?](https://www.quora.com/Self-Improvement/What-advice-would-you-tell-to-your-12-year-old-self-if-you-could-travel-back-in-time/answer/Alex-K-Chen)